 In the rush to report the news, well-meaning reporters sometimes may oversimplify or perhaps exaggerate reports about things that are taking place in the African continent.
-Many other questions abound on this subject but we’ll examine how journalists present African news to international audiences?
-What are the challenges involved with Africa reporting, and how do reporters and bloggers alike balance their reporting with the need to be fair and accurate.
+The question is: what are the challenges involved with Africa reporting, and how do reporters and bloggers alike balance their reporting with the need to be fair and accurate.

 Cases in point: Ebola, Somalia.
-Democratic Republic of Congo (DRC), Mail, Zimbabwe
+Democratic Republic of Congo (DRC), Mali, Zimbabwe

-Africa Agenda’s News and Blogger training is an opportunity to provide hand-one resources, tips, techniques and tools for would-be bloggers, journalists and writers to sharpen their focus as they report about a content as vast and dynamic as Africa.
-With plans to expand this topic under review, our inaugural classes, conferences will focus on the following areas:
+Africa Agenda’s News and Blogger training is an opportunity to provide hands-on resources, tips, techniques, and tools for would-be bloggers, journalists, and writers to sharpen their focus as they report about a continent as vast and dynamic as Africa.
+Our inaugural classes, conferences will focus on the following areas:

 - How to Write about Africa/How not to Write about Africa